Your mindset determines the outcome of your entire life.

 1. It Stops You From Overcoming Adversity and Changing Dire Situations

-Challenging situations will continuously arise throughout your work and life.
+Challenging situations will always arise throughout your work and life.

 To overcome these challenges, you’ll need to adopt a growth mindset and work hard to overcome roadblocks.